stanford-cs324/winter2022/lectures/data.md

 - 2.1% of OpenWebText has toxicity score >= 50%
 - 4.3% of WebText (from OpenAI) has toxicity score >= 50%
 - News reliability correlates negatively with toxicity (Spearman $$\rho = -0.35$$)
-- 3% of OpenWebText comes from [banned or quarantined subredits](https://en.wikipedia.org/wiki/Controversial_Reddit_communities), e.g., /r/The_Donald and /r/WhiteRights
+- 3% of OpenWebText comes from [banned or quarantined subreddits](https://en.wikipedia.org/wiki/Controversial_Reddit_communities), e.g., /r/The_Donald and /r/WhiteRights

-### Clossal Clean Crawled Corpus
+### Colossal Clean Crawled Corpus

-The Clossal Clean Crawled Corpus ([C4](https://www.tensorflow.org/datasets/catalog/c4)) is a larger was created to train the T5 model.
+The Colossal Clean Crawled Corpus ([C4](https://www.tensorflow.org/datasets/catalog/c4)) is a larger was created to train the T5 model.
 - Started with April 2019 snapshot of Common Crawl (1.4 trillion tokens)
 - Removed ["bad words"](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words/blob/master/en)
 - Removed code ("{")